| Title: | Genetic Algorithm and Particle Swarm Optimization |

 future updates.

-Infinite values in lower
+Infinite values in lower and upper are substituted with

--(.Machine$double.xmax * 0.9)
+-(.Machine$double.xmax * 0.9) and .Machine$double.xmax * 0.9,

-is provided then BFGS algorithm will be used inside
+By default if gr is provided, then the BFGS algorithm will be used

-during hybridization.
+inside optim during hybridization.

-will be used.
+Otherwise, Nelder-Mead will be used.

-Manual values for optim
+Manual values for optim arguments may be provided

-(as a list) through hybrid.opt.par
+(as a list) through hybrid.opt.par the argument.

-For more information on particle swarm optimization please see M. Clerc (2012).
+For more information on particle swarm optimization, please see M. Clerc (2012).

-This function returns an object of class pso
+This function returns an object of class pso that is a list

 containing the following elements:

-- particle (solution) with the highest fitness
+par - particle (solution) with the highest fitness

 (objective function) value.

-- value of fn
+value - value of fn at par.

-- matrix of particles (solutions) of the
+population - matrix of particles (solutions) from the

 last iteration of the algorithm.

-- a two-element integer vector giving the number of
+counts - a two-element integer vector giving the number of

-calls to fn
+calls to fn and gr respectively.

-- identical to is.max
+is.max - identical to is.max input argument.

-- vector which i-th element is fitness
+fitness.history - vector whose i-th element is the fitness

-of the best particle in i-th iteration.
+of the best particle in the i-th iteration.

-- last iteration number.
+iter - last iteration number.

-## Consider Ackley function fn <- function(par, a = 20, b = 0.2) { val <- a * exp(-b * sqrt(0.5 * (par[1] ^ 2 + par[2] ^ 2))) + exp(0.5 * (cos(2 * pi * par[1]) + cos(2 * pi * par[2]))) - exp(1) - a return(val) } # Maximize this function using particle swarm algorithm set.seed(123) lower <- c(-5, -100) upper <- c(100, 5) opt <- pso(fn = fn, lower = lower, upper = upper, a = 20, b = 0.2) print(opt$par) ## Consider Bukin function number 6 fn <- function(x, a = 20, b = 0.2) { val <- 100 * sqrt(abs(x[2] - 0.01 * x[1] ^ 2)) + 0.01 * abs(x[1] + 10) return(val) } # Minimize this function using initially provided # position for one of the particles set.seed(777) lower <- c(-15, -3) upper <- c(-5, 3) opt <- pso(fn = fn, pop.init = c(8, 2), lower = lower, upper = upper, is.max = FALSE) print(opt$par)
+## Consider Ackley function fn <- function(par, a = 20, b = 0.2) { val <- a * exp(-b * sqrt(0.5 * (par[1] ^ 2 + par[2] ^ 2))) + exp(0.5 * (cos(2 * pi * par[1]) + cos(2 * pi * par[2]))) - exp(1) - a return(val) } # Maximize this function using particle swarm algorithm set.seed(123) lower <- c(-5, -100) upper <- c(100, 5) opt <- pso(fn = fn, lower = lower, upper = upper, a = 20, b = 0.2) print(opt$par) ## Consider Bukin function number 6 fn <- function(x, a = 20, b = 0.2) { val <- 100 * sqrt(abs(x[2] - 0.01 * x[1] ^ 2)) + 0.01 * abs(x[1] + 10) return(val) } # Minimize this function using initially provided # position for one of the particles set.seed(777) lower <- c(-15, -3) upper <- c(-5, 3) opt <- pso(fn = fn, pop.initial = c(8, 2), lower = lower, upper = upper, is.max = FALSE) print(opt$par)## Consider Ackley function fn <- function(par, a = 20, b = 0.2) { val <- a * exp(-b * sqrt(0.5 * (par[1] ^ 2 + par[2] ^ 2))) + exp(0.5 * (cos(2 * pi * par[1]) + cos(2 * pi * par[2]))) - exp(1) - a return(val) } # Maximize this function using particle swarm algorithm set.seed(123) lower <- c(-5, -100) upper <- c(100, 5) opt <- pso(fn = fn, lower = lower, upper = upper, a = 20, b = 0.2) print(opt$par) ## Consider Bukin function number 6 fn <- function(x, a = 20, b = 0.2) { val <- 100 * sqrt(abs(x[2] - 0.01 * x[1] ^ 2)) + 0.01 * abs(x[1] + 10) return(val) } # Minimize this function using initially provided # position for one of the particles set.seed(777) lower <- c(-15, -3) upper <- c(-5, 3) opt <- pso(fn = fn, pop.initial = c(8, 2), lower = lower, upper = upper, is.max = FALSE) print(opt$par)

 Constructs a neighbourhood of each particle using particular topology.

-pso.nh(pop.n = 40, method = "ring", par = 3, iter = 1)
+pso.nh(pop.n = 40, method = "ring", par = 3, iter = 1)pso.nh(pop.n = 40, method = "ring", par = 3, iter = 1)

 pop.n |